Facebook will send alerts when it sees you in untagged photos

 But the latest tool raises privacy concerns.

-"It's right for consumers to be a little concerned about a company like Facebook using this technology," John Breyault vice president at the National Consumer League told CNN Tech.
+"It's right for consumers to be a little concerned about a company like Facebook using this technology," John Breyault, vice president at the National Consumer League told CNN Tech.
 "Hopefully, it's an opportunity to have more conversations about what facial recognition means for consumers and what safeguards, if any, need to be put in place from a policy perspective."

 Breyault was among the privacy experts Facebook consulted before launching the feature.
 He recommended transparency about how facial recognition is being used and encouraged Facebook to give users a way to opt out.